Types of Recreational Fishing Surveys

 - FHS Sample Logsheet and Questionnaire (PDF, 7 pages)

-From Maine to Virginia, the Large Pelagics Survey (LPS) collects catch and effort data for tuna, billfish, sharks, and other large pelagic fish.
-Because large pelagic fishing trips use specific fishing methods to target specific species, a specialized survey is needed to produce precise estimates of large pelagic catch.
+From Maine to Virginia, the Large Pelagics Survey (LPS) collects catch and effort data for tuna, sharks, billfishes, swordfish, and other offshore recreational species.
+Because trips targeting such highly valued species are relatively rare and require specific fishing methods, a specialized survey is needed to produce precise catch estimates to meet science and management needs.

 The LPS consists of three surveys that are administered from June through October: the Large Pelagics Intercept Survey (LPIS), the Large Pelagics Telephone Survey (LPTS), and the Large Pelagics Biological Survey (LPBS).
 Estimates derived from the LPS are produced each month.